 From and after the effective time of the merger, Zafgen shall maintain directors' and officers' liability insurance policies, with an effective date as of the completion of the merger, on commercially available terms and conditions and with coverage limits customary for U.S. public companies similarly situated to Zafgen.
-In addition, Zafgen shall purchase, prior to the effective time of the merger, a six-year prepaid "D&O tail policy" for the non-cancellable extension of the directors' and officers' liability coverage of Zafgen's existing directors' and officers' insurance policies for a claims reporting or discovery period of at least six years from and after the effective time of the merger with respect to any claim related to any period of time at or prior to the effective time of the date of this Agreement with respect to any actual or alleged error, misstatement, misleading statement, act, omission, neglect, breach of duty or any matter claimed against a director or officer of Zafgen by reason of him or her serving in such capacity that existed or occurred at or prior to the effective time of the merger (including in connection with his Agreement or the contemplated transactions or in connection with Zafgen's initial public offering of shares of Zafgen common stock).
+In addition, Zafgen shall purchase, prior to the effective time of the merger, a six-year prepaid "D&O tail policy" for the non-cancellable extension of the directors' and officers' liability coverage of Zafgen's existing directors' and officers' insurance policies for a claims reporting or discovery period of at least six years from and after the effective time of the merger with respect to any claim related to any period of time at or prior to the effective time of the merger with terms, conditions, retentions and limits of liability that are no less favorable than the coverage provided under Zafgen's existing policies as of the date of this Agreement with respect to any actual or alleged error, misstatement, misleading statement, act, omission, neglect, breach of duty or any matter claimed against a director or officer of Zafgen by reason of him or her serving in such capacity that existed or occurred at or prior to the effective time of the merger (including in connection with this Agreement or the contemplated transactions or in connection with Zafgen's initial public offering of shares of Zafgen common stock).
 Notwithstanding the foregoing, in satisfying its obligations, neither Zafgen nor Chondrial shall be obligated to pay annual premiums in excess of 300% of the amount per annum Zafgen paid in its last full fiscal year prior to the date hereof for such insurance (referred to as "Current Premium") and if such premiums for such insurance would at any time exceed 300% of the Current Premium, then Zafgen shall cause to be maintained policies of insurance that, in Zafgen's good faith judgment, provide the maximum coverage available at an annual premium equal to 300% of the Current Premium.